 While there is no treatment for heartworms and they remain potentially dangerous to your pet, many cats can naturally fight off these invasive parasites.
 You will need to bring your feline friend to your vet for regular checkups and chest radiographs after their diagnosis though.

 Hyperthyroidism is when your cat's thyroid gland is overactive, producing too much of the essential hormones it normally does.
 Normally, the hormones generated by your kitty's thyroid regulate their body's processes.
 But, when too much is produced, your cat may exhibit severe symptoms.

 Cats with hyperthyroidism burn energy too quickly, needing to eat more food than usual while still losing a concerning amount of weight.
 This condition is most common in senior cats, usually over 10 years old.

 - Increase in heart rate

 If hyperthyroidism isn't identified and treated in your cat, it can cause serious long-term health issues and even death.
 And the diagnosis of the condition can be a bit tricky.
 Your vet will check for an enlarged thyroid gland as well as conduct extensive blood testing.
 With appropriate treatment, however, this condition's prognosis is generally good.

 What should I do if my cat is ill?

-If your cat is sick and showing any of the symptoms that are listed above, make sure that you bring them into your Orlando, we use our in-house diagnostic lab, pharmacy and state-of-the-art veterinary treatments to provide your pet with the care they need to stay healthy and happy.
+If your cat is sick and showing any of the symptoms that are listed above, make sure that you bring them to your Orlando, we use our in-house diagnostic lab, pharmacy, and state-of-the-art veterinary treatments to provide your pet with the care they need to stay healthy and happy.